Proxypro2012/SmartHomeFinder/README.md

 # SmartHomeFinder
-SmartHomeFinder is A Visual ML-Powered Real Estate Assistant designed to help you find a place suited to your needs.
-Completed as a project for the [Indian Society of Worcester's](https://www.iswonline.org/) Artificial Intelligence class, SmartHomeFinder uses various parameters to categorize different houses in Massachusetts in order to help a user identify a house that best accommodates their needs and desires in a house.
+***SmartHomeFinder*** is A Visual ML-Powered Real Estate Assistant designed to help you find a place suited to your needs.
+Completed as a project for the [Indian Society of Worcester's](https://www.iswonline.org/) Artificial Intelligence discussion, ***SmartHomeFinder*** uses various parameters to categorize different houses in Massachusetts in order to help a user identify a house that best accommodates their needs and desires in a house.

 <br>